jfrog/log-analytics/log-vendors/splunk/app/README.md

-# JFrog Splunk App Development
+# JFrog Platform Log Analytics Splunk App Development

 ## App Directory Structure
 A Splunk App has a specific directory structure for packaging.
 Most of your development will be in [jfrog-logs/default/data/ui](jfrog-logs/default/data/ui) using [Simple XML](https://docs.splunk.com/Documentation/Splunk/8.0.5/Viz/PanelreferenceforSimplifiedXML) to layout your dashboard UI.
 CSS and Javascript in [jfrog-logs/appserver/static](jfrog-logs/appserver/static) can provide additional styling and functionality.